Mirror in inbox rule template

 ⚠️ Important to know: This list of domains must be manually updated when there are changes to your client list.

-Add any additional triggers, conditions, or actions you’d like to include in your rule, then click Save to finish.
+Add any additional triggers, conditions, or actions you’d like to include in your rule, then click Create to finish.

 Moving forward, any new messages received in your teammates’ individual inboxes will be mirrored in your shared inbox.